MDAnalysis/membrane-curvature/docs/getting_started.rst

 2. Via conda
 ^^^^^^^^^^^^

-MembraneCurvature is available via conda with the ``conda-forge`` channel:
+MembraneCurvature is also available via conda with the ``conda-forge`` channel:

 .. code-block:: bash